SheridansNL/reference_books/Python/Python reference.md

 ## Best practice

 - Work in alphabetical order
-- Import standard library modules first, followed by a blanc line and then the modules you wrote.
+- Import standard library modules first, followed by a blank line and then the modules you wrote.
 - A function should always return an value or None.

-Throwaway variable:
+>Python has `_` that you should use for variables you intend to throw away.
 ```python
 for _ in range(5): # underscore
 	numbers_thrown.append(randint(1, 6))